anvar-deen/mern/README.md

  What is the Shortcut Emmet Used to Create boilerplate of HTML ?
 Answer :put "! "and then press enter it creates the boilerplate of the html.
  What is DOCTYPE in Html ?
-Answer: <!DOCTYPE html> is a declarationion it tells the browser that the document is using HTML code
+Answer: <!DOCTYPE html> is a declarationion it tells the browser that the document is using HTML5.
  What is a Void Element?
 Give Examples  Answer: The elements that do not have a closing tag and cannot contain content. eg:<br>,<hr>.
  Difference Between Elements and Attributes  Answer: ELEMENTS:Element has an opening tag, content, and closing tag.
 ATTRIBUTES:It modifies the appearance of an element. eg:src,width.
  What are HTML Entities and Why Are They Needed?
 Answer:Html Entities are special codes used to display reserved characters or symbols in a webpage.Because some characters have special meanings in html to show them as normal characters we use entities.